mseaetal-ui/CI-Study/README.md

 ---
 Citation
 If you use this code or data pipeline, please cite:
-> Tarradellas, J. (2025).
-Wind-corrected cruise-speed variation suggests near-term aviation emissions-reduction potential. *Nature Energy* [under review].
+.
+Wind-corrected cruise-speed variation suggests near-term aviation emissions-reduction potential.  [under review].
 ---
 License
 MIT License — see LICENSE file.